Media watchdog: 2 Indian reporters killed in attacks

-NEW DELHI (AP) — Two Indian journalists have been killed in separate hit-and-run incidents that rights groups and their families describe as deliberate attacks.
+NEW DELHI (AP) — Two Indian journalists have been killed in separate hit-and-run incidents that rights groups and their families described as deliberate attacks.

-Reporters Without Borders said Tuesday that reporter Navin Nischal was killed Sunday evening when an SUV rammed the motorcycle that he was riding with a colleague.
+Reporters Without Borders said Tuesday that Navin Nischal, a reporter with the Hindi-language newspaper Dainik Bhaskar, was killed Sunday evening when an SUV rammed the motorcycle he was riding with a colleague.
+Both men were killed.

-Police have arrested the SUV’s driver, a former village headman in the eastern state of Bihar who had argued with Nischal earlier in the day.
+Police have arrested the SUV’s driver, Mohammad Harsu, a former village headman in the eastern state of Bihar who had argued with Nischal earlier in the day about his reporting.

-On Monday, reporter Sandeep Sharma was killed in Madhya Pradesh state.
-He had been investigating illegal sand mining in the region.
+On Monday, reporter Sandeep Sharma was killed in Madhya Pradesh state’s Bhind district.
+He had been investigating illegal sand mining in the region for a television station.

 Most Read Nation & World Stories